This is especially so when a couple of Hong Kong style cha chaan teng didn’t survive that long in this part of the Orchard Road belt.

 Closing hours are at 10:30pm though, with last orders at 9:45pm.
 Otherwise, it would have been a suitable supper place for Orchard Road night owls.

 As for the queue system, customers will be informed via SMS so they can keep cool shopping at Heeren and return when it is time to be seated.
+(Though there appears to be some hiccups with the system).

 If this is your first time to Tsui Wah, pick one of those Top 10 signatures, including the Pork Chop Bun ($8.50), Kagoshima-style Braised Pork Cartilage with Tossed Instant Noodles ($10.50), Crispy Bun with Condensed Milk ($4), Brisket Curry with Steamed Rice ($15), Chicken Wings in Supreme Sauce ($13) and Jumbo Hot Dog ($6.50).